NetSpot

 NetSpot is a software tool for wireless network assessment, scanning, and surveys, analyzing Wi-Fi coverage and performance.
-It runs on Mac OS X 10.6+ and Windows 7, 8 and 10.
+It runs on Mac OS X 10.6+ and Windows 7, 8, 10, and 11.
 Netspot supports 802.11n, 802.11a, 802.11b, and 802.11g wireless networks and uses the standard Wi-Fi network adapter and its Airport interface to map radio signal strength and other wireless network parameters, and build reports on that.
 NetSpot was released in August 2011.

 Functions

 NetSpot provides all professional wireless site survey features for Wi-Fi and maps coverage of a living area, office space, buildings, etc. It provides visual data to help analyze radio signal leaks, discover noise sources, map channel use, optimize access point locations.
-Also, the application can perform Wi-Fi network planning: the data that are collected help to select channels and placements for new hotspots.
+The application can also perform Wi-Fi network planning: the data that are collected help to select channels and placements for new hotspots.
 Survey reports can be generated in PDF format.